 Understanding Absolute, Discrete, And Continuous Proportional Returns

-Returns essentially represent the money made or lost on an investment over a certain period of time, capturing the profit or loss generated due to changes in stock prices.
-Whether it’s calculating the daily returns on stocks or assessing how these returns impact a portfolio under stress, grasping the different types of returns is essential for capturing the realistic behavior of financial variables.
+Whether it’s calculating the daily returns on stocks or assessing how these returns impact a portfolio under stress, understanding the different types of returns is essential for capturing the realistic behavior of many financial variables.

 In risk management, these returns are often referred to as "shocks", representing the sudden changes in asset prices that can affect the overall portfolio.
-By calculating and analyzing these shocks, we can better understand potential risks and prepare strategies to mitigate them.
+And by calculating and analyzing these shocks, we can better understand potential risks and prepare strategies to mitigate them.

 Absolute return is the total return an asset achieves over a specific period.
 It represents the actual gain or loss of an investment without comparing it to any benchmark or other investments.